montanaflynn/Latency-Headers-PoC/README.md

 npm start
 ```

-That should return something like this:
+That should output something like this:

     =================================================
     Latency Benchmarks:
     Total outgoing network latency: 12ms